vvwind/SteamMarket_benefit_finder/README.md

-# SteamMarket_benefit_finder
+# SteamMarket DOTA2 benefit finder
-A script which finds information about benefits from selling DOTA2 sets on steam market
+This script allows to find benefits from selling DOTA2 sets on SteamMarket